 I have been a clinical massage therapist for 11 years.
 I have worked on thousands of bodies, all body types, male and female.
 I had one young female patient ask me once, “Do you ever hate someone’s body?”
 Wow.
 “No”.
 That would be a bit incongruous with being a healer, don’t you think?
 Yet, Dr. David Katz, M.D., a fairly well-read and popular doctor, wrote this great article for Huffington Post on obesity bias in healthcare.
 Please read it before you go on.

 Personally, I have been all body sizes.
 When I was a teenager (18-19) I was a size 9 and weighed 135.
 I was not happy for other reasons.
 When I was in my 20’s I was a size 12.
 I was not happy for other reasons.
 After I had my baby at 36, I was at 170 and was a size 14-16.
 I was happy because I had my baby.
 And I loved having a cushy, mama marshmallow body.
-I still sort of do.
 Then, in my very bad, stressful marriage where I was attacked verbally and emotionally and had to defend myself all the time, I got up to size 24.
-I’ve been divorced for 4 years and now I’m back down to a size 18 and going down and settling down, and dealing with the kind of sensitive person I am.
-I now have a mate that I’m compatible with.
-Because I want to bounce around for the next 50 years and to save my joints, I’m working out every day and eating healthy.
+I’ve been divorced for nine years and now I’m back down to a size 16 and going down and settling down, and dealing with the kind of sensitive person I am.
+Because I want to bounce around for the next fifty years and to save my joints, I’m working out every day and eating healthy.
 But I feel good no matter what and I get A’s on my yearly physical.

 My point is, at all times, I kept moving forward, had sex, was told I was gorgeous, had men pawing on me, and succeeded at whatever I wanted to.
 It was not due to the size I was.
 It was due to the fact that I am the Queen of my body and my mind and I think I’m hot stuff.
 I see how everyone has a “hot side”.
 I love all people.
 I support every woman and man to feel the same way about themselves.
 I felt comfy sitting in my marshmallow padding getting very intellectual in college and graduating magna cum laude.
 That’s what I wanted!
 I didn’t WANT to be small and bouncy.
 My plush body served my purposes then.
 And it serves my purposes now at size 18.
 When you look at cushy people, know that it’s serving their life purposes right now or they’d be different.

 This culture needs to stop scapegoating fat people, start loving themselves and taking care of themselves at ALL stages in their body.
-The health and happiness of your body is in your hands.
-It’s not in your spouses hands, your doctors hands, your kids hands, your parents hands, or the pastor’s hands.
+The health and happiness of your body are in your hands.
+It’s not in your spouse’s hands, your doctor’s hands, your kids hands, your parent’s hands, or the pastor’s hands.
 What you feel in your body is what matters most.
 It’s your body!

 Everyone is different.
 Everyone has a story.
 Everyone has different needs.
 Be cool.